Shippable/docs/sources/reference/admiral-aws-marketplace.md

 term expiring with the option to extend for another annual term.
 If you choose not to renew, upon completing the annual term, billing will automatically convert to hourly billing.

-Follow the prompts within the AWS Marketplace purchase process to launch your Shippable Server SE instance and proceed to the Admin panel.

 ## Admin panel